bjmt/phylocorrpkg/README.md

 The functions within this package have been provided so that one may make use of the methods which were used to generate the Phylocorrelate database.

+Phylocorrelate is a tool that detects pairs of gene/protein families with similar phylogenetic distributions.
+Gene co-occurrence is important to detect as it may suggest an interaction between the genes, membership in the same pathway or complex, or more general functional associations or dependencies.

+The online web-server ([PhyloCorrelate](phylocorrelate.uwaterloo.ca)) contains precomputed correlations for 27,372 gene families across 28,315 species, and uses the GTDB bacterial tree and gene occurrences from AnnoTree including entries from KEGG, PFAM, and TIGRFAM.

+This R package extends the functionality of PhyloCorrelate, so that it can be used with any custom tree and dataset of genes (binary presence/absence matrix).

 ## Installation

 Warning: this package contains C++ code which must be compiled.
 This means installing [Rtools](https://cran.r-project.org/bin/windows/Rtools/) for Windows, and [clang](https://cran.r-project.org/bin/macosx/tools/) for Mac.